SWBF2 (Classic) FAQ

 When the SWBF2 (Classic) game was initially released, the online multiplayer community used to somewhat communicate with Lucas Arts (LA) through a now defunct website called BlackBagOps.com or BBO for short.
 If you played SWBF2 (Classic) online through multiplayer mode, you were inundated by a global message in the global chat directing you to the BBO website for online support issues.

 Our website was created to keep track of these statistic.csv files for the Star Wars Battlefront 2 (Classic) community for anyone who wanted to participate.
-This was VOLUNTARY for each community and included SWBF2 player's statistics and rankings across all the servers that submitted their statistic.csv file to our website for rankings.
+This was VOLUNTARY for each community and included SWBF2 player's statistics and rankings across all the servers that submitted their statistic.csv file to our website for ranking.
 Today, most online video games have their own online leaderboards for multiplayer gameplay.
 Either the game manufacturers have the leaderboards in game or at their game website.

 In 2005, online leaderboards for video games were third party only for online gameplay.
 That could and would only happen if the game somehow allowed for it (like with a log file), AND a third party person or community decided to keep track of these statistics for the community with a website.
+Of course that meant that then a FOURTH party, an SWBF2 (Classic) server admin, was needed to maintain their own SWBF2 group's online game server and upload (or they could setup an auto-upload) of their statistics.csv file to our website for their particular gaming group's leaderboards or for the entire SWBF2 community as a whole.

 SWBF2stats.net ARE the SWBF2 community members who ultimately stepped up and became the third party to set up this website for those statistic.csv files.
 As a third party, our website was not and is not associated with Lucas Arts, Pandemic or Electronic Arts.

-SWBF2stats.net were the ONLY website providing this service for the Star Wars Battlefront 2 (Classic) community for PC and the Playstation 2 community, and we remain the only record of real time server rankings and online player statistics for the Star Wars Battlefront 2 (Classic) game from 2006-2014.
-Anything else was a player's honor system through a third party competition gaming site like Global Warfighter League or similar online gaming sites at the time.
+SWBF2stats.net were the ONLY website providing this service for the Star Wars Battlefront 2 (Classic) community for PC and the Playstation 2 community, and we remain the only record of real time server rankings and online player statistics for the Star Wars Battlefront 2 (Classic) game from 2005-2014.
+Anything else was a player's honor system through a third party competition gaming site like Global Warfighter League or similar online gaming/competition sites at the time.

 SWBF2stats.net has NEVER charged for this service and we have never asked for donations for doing this service.
 We truly did this for the love of the SWBF2 (Classic) game and community.